Not All Accuracy Is Equal: Prioritizing Independence in Infectious Disease Forecasting: Introduction

 Why does this occur?
-Both forecasting groups and ensemble designers typically optimize for individual model performance: models are tuned to minimize their own error, and ensemble weights are often assigned according to those same scores \cite{weighting, Fox2024Optimizing}.
-By solely rewarding stand-alone accuracy, current practice tends to favor models that resemble one another, reducing rather than increasing diversity between models.
-In epidemic forecasting this problem is amplified because most submissions come from a narrow set of familiar approaches---mechanistic models such as compartmental or agent-based frameworks \cite{desikan2022mechanistic, ihme2021modeling}, statistical models \cite{statistical}, or machine learning models such as neural networks \cite{deepcovid}---often in hybrid form \cite{deepgleam, rodriguez2022einns, mantis}.
-Across these methods, modelers rely on a similarly limited pool of covariates: for COVID-19, case counts, hospitalizations, and deaths were the dominant predictors \cite{evaluationpnas}, with only a few groups incorporating additional information such as mobility, wastewater, or internet search data \cite{deepcovid, SantillanaDigitalTraces}.
-The result is that many models in an ensemble---despite surface-level differences---depend on the same underlying methods and data, and thus tend to make correlated errors.
+Both forecasting groups and ensemble designers typically optimize for individual model performance: models are tuned to minimize their own error, and ensemble weights are often assigned according to those same error scores \cite{weighting, Fox2024Optimizing}.
+By primarily rewarding stand-alone accuracy, current practice tends to favor models that resemble one another, reducing rather than increasing diversity between models.
+In epidemic forecasting this problem is amplified because most submissions come from a narrow set of approaches: mechanistic frameworks (e.g., compartmental or agent-based models) \cite{desikan2022mechanistic, ihme2021modeling}, statistical time-series approaches \cite{statistical}, or machine learning techniques like neural networks \cite{deepcovid}.
+While many contemporary models are hybrids of these approaches \cite{deepgleam, rodriguez2022einns, mantis}, they nonetheless rely on the same fundamental mathematical structures and data assumptions, resulting in some methodological redundancy.
+Across these methods, modelers also often necessarily rely on a similarly limited pool of covariates: for COVID-19, case counts, hospitalizations, and deaths were the dominant predictors \cite{evaluationpnas}, with only a few groups incorporating additional information such as mobility, wastewater, or internet search data \cite{deepcovid, SantillanaDigitalTraces}.
+The result is that many models in an ensemble, despite surface-level differences, depend on the same underlying methods and data, and thus tend to make correlated errors.